modin-project/unidist/docs/getting_started.rst

 Getting Started
 """""""""""""""

-unidist provides :doc:`a high-level API</flow/unidist/api>` to make distributed applications.
-To tune unidist's behavior user has several methods described in :doc:`unidist configuration setting</flow/unidist/config>` section.
+unidist provides :doc:`the high-level API</flow/unidist/api>` to make distributed applications.
+To tune unidist's behavior the user has several methods described in :doc:`unidist configuration settings</flow/unidist/config>` section.

 Using unidist API
 =================

-A short example below describes how to use unidist API to organize a parallel execution for functions (tasks) and classes (actors).
+The example below shows how to use unidist API to make parallel execution for functions (tasks) and classes (actors).

 .. code-block:: python